fbpx

 On average, grout takes between 24 and 72 hours to dry.
 Still, the precise drying time depends on different factors like; the type of grout and humidity levels.

-We recommend you allow grout to dry.
-Make sure the period corresponds at least the time said in the product manual.
+We recommend you allow the grout to dry.
+Make sure the period corresponds to at least the time recommended by the product manual.
 But the longer you wait, the better.

 Despite being an excellent material for indoors, lasting up to 15 to 20 years (with appropriate maintenance), the same does NOT happen with grouting in outdoor projects.
 If you grout pavers, you can expect it to last 3 to 5 years tops.